10 Pleasures and Pains of Being Beautiful

 So what’s a mortal to do?
 Are we helpless in the face of our evolved mechanisms, which may lead us astray without our conscious awareness?
 Not completely.
 People who understand the dangers of overabundant fats and sugars can control their diets.
 People who understand the dangers of an overabundant diet of mass-media images can stop gorging on Playboy, People, Sex and the City, or Dancing with the Stars.

-It may sound simplistic, perhaps, but at the heart of this empirically grounded suggestion is the idea that our beauty diet is just one of the harmful habit loops we can rewire if we remember that, as William James famously put it“we are spinning our own fates, good or evil, and never to be undone.
+It may sound simplistic, perhaps, but at the heart of this empirically grounded suggestion is the idea that our beauty diet is just one of the harmful habit loops we can rewire if we remember that, as William James famously put it, “we are spinning our own fates, good or evil, and never to be undone.
 Every smallest stroke of virtue or of vice leaves its never so little scar.”

 Sex, Murder, and the Meaning of Life is absolutely captivating in its entirety, exploring such fascinating subjects as the relationship between sex and religion, the psychology of homicidal fantasies, and the missing bricks in Maslow’s classic pyramid of needs.